maxtkc/mvths-wiki/docs/021-analog-to-digital-conversion.rst

 Exercise
 ~~~~~~~~

-1. Add a potentiometer to your board if you do not already have one set up.
+1. **Reading a Potentiometer**: Add a potentiometer to your board if you do not already have one set up.
 See the
    previous section for how to set up a potentiometer.
 Connect the output of your potentiometers to an ADC port on
    your microcontroller.
 Remember there are five ADC ports (A0 - A5).

-Use the command above to read a value
+2. Use the command above to read a value from this port.
+Make sure to place this line in your code where
+   it will be read continously.

-   from this port and display the value in a column on your serial monitor.
+3. Display the value from your potentiometer in a column on your serial monitor.
+Note this value is stored
+   in the variable x.
+You will need a serial command to print the value of the variable in your serial monitor.
 The
-   value should range from 0 to 1023.
+   value you see should range from 0 to 1023 proportional to how you turn the potentiometer.

-2. TEACHER CHECK \_\_\_\_
+4. TEACHER CHECK \_\_\_\_

+1. **Converting the reading from the potentiometer to voltage**: As you learned with your multimeter, when you turn the potentiometer
+   the voltage output changes from 0 to 5 volts.
+As you saw above, your microcontroller converts this voltage to the numbers 0 to
+   1023.
+In this challenge, you will convert the numbers 0 to 1023 back into the voltages that the represent.

 2. Complete the following table in your notebook by calculating the volts per step for the
    last two rows.
 In row 2 imagine that your ADC only has 10 possible states.
 The last row represents the
    ADC on your microcontroller which has 1024 possible states.